jrosen48/utk-homepage/content/post/2022-08-20-national-academies-workshop-on-data-science-education-dse-call-for-dse-challenges/index.md

 These challenges can be submitted via [this (brief!)
 Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf6jWw3olWy0JQlYle7HFvRxnYJoT6dTj9QdpviPbVZpEZ39g/viewform).

-I'm excited for the field to be developing to the point that there is this workshop and the opportunity for the field to begin to reflect on what we know about data science education and what we need to know more about and do next.
+I'm excited about the field to be developing to the point that there is this workshop and the opportunity for the field to begin to reflect on what we know about data science education and what we need to know more about and do next.
 I will share the final version of Seth and my paper before this event!
 Thank you to workshop co-organisers Michelle Wilkerson and Nicholas Horton and National Academies program officers Amy Stephens and Janet Gao for this opportunity to participate in the workshop.